My Journey into Robotics

 Let's Connect

-If you're into robotics, autonomy stacks, embodied AI or want to argue why Max Verstappen is the best driver out there, emotionally process the news of Dallas Mavericks trading Luka Doncic, or just chat about life — feel free to hit me up on any of the platforms below.
+If you're into robotics, autonomy stacks, or want to geek out about physical AI, recommend a book to this noobie, share your favorite California hikes, debate who's winning the NBA playoffs this year, or just chat about life, feel free to hit me up on any of the platforms below.